venenux/alpine-wiki/tutorials/alpine-howto-apcupsd-service.md

 * set UPSTYPE to the configured device, **Warning** beware of the previous paragraph advertisement
 * set POLLTIME to a minimun amout, so we will check more frecuently
 * set ONBATTERYDELAY to a maximun of 12 so false positives will not shutdown the machine
-* set BATTERYLEVEL to 40 percent so wel will shutdown the machine to do not take risk on empty source power
+* set BATTERYLEVEL to 15 percent so wel will shutdown the machine to do not take risk on empty source power
-* set MINUTES to 10 as the same reason of the previous topic
+* set MINUTES to 12 as the same reason of the previous topic, but this if there are only 12 minutes left
+* set TIMEOUT to 20 if the machien was run on battery for 20 minutes and there is not shutdown yet
 * set ANNOY to 100 seconds we dont care the current logged users, the software and data inside is so important
 * set ANNOYDELAY to 20 seconds so we will anunce to loged users about a fast shutdown
 * enable the service after configured